chevah/pythia/README.rst

 Supported platforms
 -------------------

-* Windows Server 2012 R2 and newer
+* Windows Server 2012 R2 and newer (x86 and x64)
 * Red Hat Linux Enterprise 7 and 8 (including derivatives such as CentOS)
 * Amazon Linux 2
 * Ubuntu Server 18.04 and 20.04
-* any other Linux distribution with glibc 2.5 or newer
+* all glibc-based Linux distributions (glibc 2.5+ for x64, 2.23+ for arm64)
 * Alpine Linux 3.12
 * macOS 10.13 and newer
 * FreeBSD 11
 * OpenBSD 6.7
-* Solaris 11.4 x86.
+* Solaris 11.4.

+Where not noted, supported architecture is x64 (also known as X86-64 or AMD64).

 Note that https://github.com/chevah/python-package/ supported more platforms.